 - Search bar tool.

-- Free version supports up to 300 people.
+- The free version supports up to 300 people.

 - Guest access (this refers to people who you collaborate with but don’t want to permit all access to your discussions) and unlimited integrations on the free version.